B.A., University of Tennessee (Knoxville); M.A., Ph.D., University of Wisconsin (Madison)

 Ryan Alexander QuintanaAssociate Professor of History

-Historian of race, slavery, space, and the state in the late colonial and early national eras.
+Historian of slavery, space and governance in the 18th and 19th Centuries

-In addition to the history of slavery in the early nation, I am broadly interested in the history of race, liberalism, capitalism, and the rise of the modern state throughout the nineteenth and twentieth centuries.
-At Wellesley, these interests are made manifest in my courses, all of which cover the period between the Revolutionary War and the Great Depression.
+In addition to the history of slavery and emancipation, I am broadly interested in the history of race, liberalism, capitalism, and the rise of the modern state throughout the eighteenth, nineteenth and early twentieth centuries.
+At Wellesley, these interests are made manifest in my courses, all of which cover the period between the Seven Years War and the Great Depression.
 These include courses on the American South, the trans-Mississippi West, and the social history of American Capitalism.
-I also teach a research seminar on race and identity in the long nineteenth century, and will soon offer a seminar on the history of geography and cartography.